Do the 10 Commandments need to be updated—or upheld? How do the letter and the spirit of the ancient laws included in the 10 Commandments apply today?

 You may have heard back in 2008 that Archbishop Gianfranco Girotti felt the Catholics’ seven deadly sins needed to be updated.
 According to the BBC report, he wanted to add things like environmental pollution, genetic manipulation, accumulating excessive wealth and drug trafficking and consumption to his new list.
 (The old list, including gluttony, greed and sloth, is traced back to Pope Gregory I in A.D.
 590.)

 What about the 10 Commandments?
 They are much older.
-They were given by God on Mount Sinai about 3,500 years ago.
+They were given by God on Mount Sinai to the children of Israel about 3,500 years ago as recorded in Exodus 20.
 Actually, though, they are much older, considering that Abraham obeyed God’s commandments hundreds of years earlier (Genesis 26:5).

 Jesus said He didn’t come “to destroy the Law or the Prophets,” what we call the Old Testament today (Matthew 5:17-19).
 He didn’t annul the 10 Commandments.
 He taught their deeper, spiritual application.